About Us

 OUR MISSION

-We exist to grow deeper in Christ, follow the Holy Spirit’s leading, build genuine community, and shine His light in our city by sharing the hope and love of Jesus in everything we do.
+We exist to grow deeper in Christ, follow the Holy Spirit’s leading, build genuine community, and bring hope to our city by sharing the love of Jesus in everything we say and do.

 Our Beliefs